shezard/shezard/README.md

 My name is Damien Fayol, and I'm a web developper / team lead with 10+ years of experience.

-- I currently work with PHP (Symfony) / Postgresql / React
+- I currently work with Svelte

-- I have worked with Angular.js / Python / MongoDB / ElasticSearch
+- I have worked with PHP(Symfony/ApiPlatform) / Python / React / PostgreSQL